UniversalDependencies/docs/_tr/dep/advcl.md

 layout: relation
 title: 'advcl'
 shortdef: 'adverbial clause modifier'
+udver: '2'
 ---

 An adverbial clause modifier is a clause which modifies a verb or other predicate (adjective, etc.), as a modifier not as a core complement.
 This includes things such as a temporal clause, consequence, conditional clause, purpose clause, etc.
 The dependent must be clausal (or else it is an [advmod]()) and the dependent is the main predicate of the clause.

-Note that we treat the conditional clauses specially and mark then with a subtype: [advcl:cond](advcl-cond).

-Turkish adverbial clauses are mainly formed by a set of [converb](https://en.wikipedia.org/wiki/Converb)ial suffixes.
+Turkish adverbial clauses are mainly formed through morphological inflections.

 ~~~ sdparse
 Ali gelince sevindi . \n He\/she became happy when Ali arrived